Hawaiʻi Kai, Hawaii

-Maunalua (Hawaiʻi Kai) is a largely residential area located in the City & County of Honolulu, in the East Honolulu CDP, on the island of Oahu.
-Maunalua (Hawaiʻi Kai) is the largest of several communities at the eastern end of the island.
+Hawaiʻi Kai, also known as Maunalua or Koko Marina, is a largely residential area located in the City & County of Honolulu, in the East Honolulu CDP, on the island of Oʻahu.
+Hawaiʻi Kai is the largest of several communities at the eastern end of the island.
 The area was largely developed by Henry J. Kaiser around the ancient Maunalua fishpond and wetlands area known as Kuapā (meaning "fishpond wall").
-The Hawaii Kai or Koko Marina was dredged from Kuapā Pond starting around 1959.
+Hawaiʻi Kai or Koko Marina was dredged from Kuapā Pond starting around 1959.
 Dredging not only transformed the shallow coastal inlet and wetlands into a marine embayment, but was accompanied by considerable filling and clearing of the pond margins.
 In 1961, Kaiser-Aetna entered into a lease agreement with the land owner, the Bernice Pauahi Bishop Estate, to develop the 521 acre (2.11 km2) fishpond into residential tracts with a marina and channels separated by fingers of land and islands upon which house lots and commercial properties would be laid out and developed.
 Nearly all of the low-lying lands surrounding the marina have since been developed, and neighborhoods now extend back into the several valleys and up the separating ridges.

 Geography

-Immediately west of Maunalua (Hawaiʻi Kai) along Kalanianaole Highway (State Rte.
-72) is the East Honolulu neighborhood of Kuliouou.
-Eastward from Hawaii Kai (Maunalua) on the same highway is the Koko Head area, an area now mostly included within Koko Head Park.
-South of Hawaiʻi Kai is Maunalua Bay, and north are the Koolau mountains.
-Eventually the road crosses over to the windward side near Makapuu Point.
+Immediately west of Hawaiʻi Kai along Kalanianaʻole Highway (State Rte.
+72) is the East Honolulu neighborhood of Kuliʻouʻou.
+Eastward from Hawaiʻi Kai (Maunalua) on the same highway is the Koko Head area, an area now mostly included within Koko Head Park.
+South of Hawaiʻi Kai is Maunalua Bay, and north are the Koʻolau mountains.
+Eventually the road crosses over to the windward side near Makapuʻu Point.